MichSchli/Image-Retrieval/README.txt

 	by running them from the command line.

 	Be aware that indexing and especially codebook generation are expensive operations computationally.
 As such, we recommend using a stored indexing.
-We provide the file "indexing.cb" for that purpose.
+We have not included such a file, nor have we included the images or sift keys for the Caltech 101 dataset.
+This is due mainly to the size constraints on the Absalon system.
+Should you wish to use either, please contact us and we shall provide an archive.

 CONTACT